gavin-St/SafeBlurr/README.md

 1. **Advanced Anonymization**: AI-driven algorithms for automatic and efficient blurring of faces and identifying features.
 2. **Manual Editing Tools**: For precision and control over the anonymization process.
-3. **Real-Time Processing**: Ideal for urgent scenarios, offering quick editing and sharing capabilities.
-4. **User-Friendly Interface**: Accessible to both professionals and casual users, requiring no technical expertise.
+3. **User-Friendly Interface**: Accessible to both professionals and casual users, requiring no technical expertise.
-5. **Security and Privacy**: Commitment to data protection, ensuring secure storage and handling of content.
+4. **Security and Privacy**: Commitment to data protection, ensuring secure storage and handling of content.

 ### **Target Audience**